clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 .. note::
-   If you hae a large number of patches or a more complex workflow, consider using a patch management tool in addition to Git such as `Quilt`_.
+   If you have a large number of patches or a more complex workflow, consider using a patch management tool in addition to Git such as `Quilt`_.

 Modify kernel source code